shufanshahi/Postfolio/post-service/README.md

 # Post Service

-A microservice for managing posts in the Postfolio application.
+A microservice for managing posts, CV generation, and CV entries in the Postfolio application.

 ## Features

 - Create, read, update, and delete posts
-- AI-powered post analysis and tagging using Gemini API
+- AI-powered post analysis and tagging using Google Gemini
+- CV generation from posts and profile data
+- CV entry management for in-app CV viewing
-- Post reactions (celebrations)
+- Post reactions and celebrations
-- Profile-based post filtering
-- Feed generation for connected users
+- Feed management
-- Skill-based post retrieval
+- Profile skills extraction

 ## Technology Stack